7ossam26/Task-manager/README.md

 *   **Add Tasks**: Easily add new tasks to your to-do list.
 *   **Mark as Complete/Incomplete**: Toggle the completion status of tasks.
 *   **Delete Tasks**: Remove tasks that are no longer needed.
+*   **Due Dates and Reminders**: Assign a due date to each task and highlight tasks that are overdue or due within the next 24 hours.
 *   **Persistent Storage**: Tasks are saved in local storage, so they persist across browser sessions.

 ## Technologies Used